gmcmillan100/docs/latex.md

     pages/file2
 ```

+Use a strict file order list (no `pages/*`).
+Otherwise, the content seems to randomly bounce around inside the PDF on each regeneration.

 # Markdown and RST Support

 A mix of RST and Markdown formats is supported.
 The PDF can display both.